 I found it exhilarating watching my stocks move up… and excruciating watching them move down.
 My whole life was beginning to be consumed by watching these little numbers moving up and down on the charts.
 Constantly checking the buy and sell orders in the market, to see if any big money was moving in… or out of my stock.
 My life wasn’t my own anymore.
-Time to let go and make a big change!

 Not knowing much about forex, I had a brainwave.
 Have you ever had an ‘Aha’ moment?
 It occurred to me to do some research into how to invest in ‘managed’ forex!
 Rather than learn about a whole new financial market and trade forex myself, I would look into having a company manage my forex account and do my trading for me.

 I soon realised I had better get a grip of all the terminology.
 I thought I was getting somewhere when I found PAMM.
 Of course I had to look this up because the elusive ‘they’ think we all already know what all these letters stand for!

 Something else came up which was helpful.
 ‘Who can manage my forex account?’
 I will definitely choose a company who is regulated by the Financial Conduct Authority, FCA.
 That way I know my money is being traded within specific guidelines and regulations set out here in the UK.

 Then, trading begins!
-Once the trades are closed I can access my money.
+Once the positions are closed I can access my money.
 A percentage of my profits will be shared with the trader to cover their fees, and the balance stays in my account.
 A huge plus for me is that I will have a trading log-in.
-That way I can watch the trades as they happen on my managed forex account… after all, I never said I was giving up completely!
+That way I can watch the transactions as they happen on mine… after all, I never said I was giving up completely!